stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 * In addition to being immobile, it will not stay still once packed, using {{ site.data.dungeon.nl.retreat }} to disengage.

 **{{ site.data.dungeon.nl.stoneclaw_hunter }}**
 * Stay farther than 10 yds away to ignore {{ site.data.dungeon.nl.stone_shatter }}.
 * Whenever it uses {{ site.data.dungeon.nl.kill_command }}, a nearby {{ site.data.dungeon.nl.rockback_gnasher }} will use {{ site.data.dungeon.nl.stone_gaze }}.
 Be ready to interrupt it.

 **{{ site.data.dungeon.nl.blightshard_shaper }}**
 * Use {{ site.data.spell.wind_shear }} to interrupt {{ site.data.dungeon.nl.stone_bolt }}.
 * It will summon a {{ site.data.dungeon.nl.petrifying_totem }} that will create a {{ site.data.dungeon.nl.petrifying_cloud }} around it.
 Touching the cloud once will affect you with a stacking debuff that will inflict you with {{ site.data.dungeon.nl.petrified }} at 10 stacks.
+You need the healer to dispel you before it happens.

 **{{ site.data.dungeon.nl.burning_geode }}**
 * {{ site.data.dungeon.nl.blightshard_shaper }} are always accompagnied by a {{ site.data.dungeon.nl.burning_geode }}.
-* It will often cast {{ site.data.dungeon.nl.scorch }}, creating a swirl in the room that must be dodged.
+* It will often cast {{ site.data.dungeon.nl.scorch }}, creating a swirl that must be dodged.

 <hr>